QTPC/OsuAvatarDownloader/README.md

 # OsuAvatarDownloader
-Download osu! user's avatar by input the username
+Download osu! user's avatar by inputting the username
 # How to use
 1. Install the [ossapi](https://github.com/tybug/ossapi) by using `pip install ossapi`
 2. Run it.